Moribito series: Protagonists

 A skilled warrior from the faraway land of Kanbal.
 She is 30 years old.
 Balsa claims to be a simple bodyguard-for-hire; in reality, she wields her spear in order to save lives in atonement for the eight lives that were taken to protect her when she was a child.
 Balsa is pragmatic and intelligent and she does not hold much regard for class distinction customs.
 Despite her deadly skill with a spear, Balsa tries not to kill in combat.
 As a result, her body is covered with scars.
-At one point it's revealed that she is the daughter of the former Kanbal King's physician who had discovered that the new King had poisoned his predecessor.
+At one point it is revealed that she is the daughter of the former Kanbal King's physician who had discovered that the new King had poisoned his predecessor.
 Worried that his crime would be revealed, the new King ordered the physician and his daughter, Balsa, executed for treason.
 To protect his daughter, the physician asked the one warrior he could trust, Jiguro, who was the first of the King's 9 Spears, to take her and run while he stayed behind.
 Unfortunately, the King sent the other 8 Spears (while holding their families hostage) after them.
 Her guardian was able to protect her but had to kill all 8 of his former comrades to do so.
 Later he taught Balsa how to use a spear responsibly after seeing her perfectly re-enact the moves she'd seen him use.
 During their journey, Balsa becomes attached to Chagum and even teaches him some important lessons in life.
 At the end of the series, she is seen returning to Kanbal for reasons unspecified but is hinted to be putting Jiguro's soul to rest.